 Tommy: The most critical thing that webinar attendees will gain is awareness.
 This awareness will be in the form of understanding what threatens the U.S. electric grid, what very little is being done to protect the grid from some of these threats, and an awareness that all of us must become advocates for securing the grid.
 Often times, after people gain in-depth knowledge on this topic it changes the way they think on a daily basis and makes people appreciate the things we have in our modern society.

 Law enforcement professionals can take this information and immediately go to their local and state government, to intel fusion centers, to their national guard units, and to their utilities and begin the conversation to ensure that the right people know the location of the state’s most critical grid assets, how they must be protected, and what must be done if they are attacked.

 Similarly, they can help begin the conversation with local and state leadership to discuss what they need to do to plan for a prolonged outage.
 Finally, they can begin to take prudent steps toward preparing their own families to be ready to weather the storm, physically and spiritually, in case this “grid down” scenario becomes a reality.

-To register for Lights Out: Threats to the US Electric Grid and Implications to a Prolonged Blackout, click here.
+To watch Lights Out: Threats to the US Electric Grid and Implications to a Prolonged Blackout, click here.